tabgab/opp_env_gui/README.md

 1. Run the application:

 ```
-python main.py
+python opp_env_gui.py
 ```

 2. Select the versions of OMNeT++, INET, and other tools you want to install from the dropdown menus.
-   - OMNeT++ version is required and defaults to the latest version.
+   - OMNeT++ version is required.
    - INET version and Other Tools can be set to "NONE" if not needed.
+   - If the user chooses smething from the Other Tools dropdown, the other options will be adjusted automatically, as needed.
+     While the most recent release of the requirements will be selected automatically, any still valid options may be selected manually.

 3. Choose an installation directory by clicking the "Browse" button.

 4. Click the "INSTALL SELECTED" button to start the installation process.
-The button will be enabled only when all selections are valid and an installation directory is specified.
+The button is always enabled, but the application will show warning messages if:
+   - No installation directory is selected.
+   - No OMNeT++ version is selected.

 ## Troubleshooting